lyc-king/MAE_263F_2023Fall/README.md

-# 263F_Fall2023
+# MAE_263F_2023Fall

-This is a repository intended for 263F Fall 2023
+This is a repository intended for Assignments, Proposal, Midterm Report and Final Report of Yuchen(Charles) Li, UID: 305482394